-Grades
+Grades and

-and Points A--Excellent degree of achievement in meeting course objectives.
-Mastery of principles and skills.
-4 points
+A--Excellent degree of achievement in meeting course objectives.
+Mastery 4 points of principles and skills.
+Points

-- B--Commendable degree of achievement in meeting course objectives.
-3 points - C--Satisfactory degree of achievement in meeting course objectives.
-It is expected that the student should be able to apply the subject matter of the course in a practical situation.
-2 points - D--Minimal but passing degree of achievement in meeting course objectives.
+B--Commendable degree of achievement in meeting course objectives.
+3 points

+- C--Satisfactory degree of achievement in meeting course objectives.
+It is expected that the student should be able to apply the subject matter of 2 points the course in a practical situation. - D--Minimal but passing degree of achievement in meeting course objectives.
 It is doubtful that the student would be able to apply the subject matter of the course in a practical situation.
 1 point - F--Unacceptable degree of achievement in meeting course objectives.
-No credit or points

-S--Satisfactory--No points; credit as specified

-1--Incomplete--No credit or points

-- W--Withdrew--No credit or points

-- X-- Audit--No credit or points

-- U--Unsatisfactory--No credit or points
+No credit or points - S--Satisfactory--No points; credit as specified - I--Incomplete--No credit or points - W--Withdrew--No credit or points - X-- Audit--No credit or points - U--Unsatisfactory--No credit or points